terrytangyuan/social-media-kit/README.md

 # Social Media Kit

+*Made with ❤️ for the community*

 A comprehensive social media management tool designed to help you create, format, and post content across multiple platforms including LinkedIn, Twitter/X, and Bluesky.

 Features advanced styling, tagging, reminder, OAuth authentication, and cross-platform posting capabilities.

-⭐ Found this tool helpful? **Give it a star on GitHub** to support the project and help others discover it!
+*⭐ Found this tool helpful? **Give it a star on GitHub** to support the project and help others discover it!*

 <div align="center">
   <img src="screenshots/main-interface.png" alt="Social Media Kit Main Interface" width="800"/>